-a.
-Except for a limited number of ships for experimental and test purposes, all naval vessels should be destroyed, i.e. sunk on the high seas or scrapped.
+- a.
+Except for a limited number of ships for experimental and test purposes, all naval vessels should be destroyed, i.e. sunk on the high seas or scrapped. - b.
+Failing agreement by the nations represented on the European Advisory Commission as to this disposition, then the United States should press for:

-b.
-Failing agreement by the nations represented on the European Advisory Commission as to this disposition, then the United States should press for: (1) Agreement that all capital ships, and also submarines be destroyed while smaller craft and more lightly armed vessels be shared equally by the United States, Union of Soviet Socialist Republics, United Kingdom, and France, or failing this c.
+- (1) Agreement that all capital ships, and also submarines be destroyed while smaller craft and more lightly armed vessels be shared equally by the United States, Union of Soviet Socialist Republics, United Kingdom, and France, or failing this - (2) Agreement that one-fourth share of each category of ships in the German fleet be assigned to each of these four major powers. - c.
 In any event, the United States should press for the sinking of German submarines.
 (6)